Muhammad1nabil/NYCTaxiTrips/README.md

 this query get number of trips each day to presented it as time series chart. as we see the data is missing the last 4 days of October 2012 and as I mentioned that data hasn't Nov and Dec data so the last 3 months this data has are Aug-Sep-Oct so the time series begins from 2012-08-01 to 2012-10-27.

-The chart shows significant change events happened. those changes is a peak (high/low) and mainly around end of the week (Friday)
+The chart shows significant change events happened. those changes is a peak (high/low) and mainly around end of the week (Friday).

 ### Sixth Query
 ```SQL